 - 4.13.a.
 The program must provide scheduled and protected time and facilities for research activities by fellows.
 (Core) - 4.13.a.1.
 Protected time for fellow research activities should be a minimum of two days per month, averaged over the 12-month program.
 (Detail)

 4.14.
 Faculty Scholarly Activity

-The members of the program faculty must demonstrate dissemination of scholarly activity through peer-reviewed publications, chapters and/or grant leadership.
+Faculty members must demonstrate dissemination of scholarly activity through peer-reviewed publications, chapters/textbooks, or grant leadership.
 (Core)

 4.15.
 Fellow Scholarly Activity